- Find a Trail

 The North Bay Trail begins in downtown St. Petersburg with an easy connection to the scenic 46-mile Fred Marquis Pinellas Trail at Bay Shore Drive SE.
 From there, the trail heads north along Tampa Bay, offering enjoyable views of the water, busy marinas, palm trees and beaches.

 The trail turns inland at Coffeepot Bayou, which is lined with beautiful waterfront homes in the Old Northeast neighborhood.
 A busy commercial area follows as the trail closely parallels 1st Street NE.
-After crossing a pedestrian bridge at 79th Avenue NE, you'll turn back east and head up to 83rd Avenue North, where the trail ends.
+After crossing a pedestrian bridge at 79th Avenue NE, you'll turn back east and head up to 83rd Avenue North.

 Along the way, the long list of recreational amenities that the trail provides access to is exceptional.
 From south to north, you'll be in the vicinity of:

 - Progress Energy Park (180 2nd Avenue SE)